Swing Bed Program

 To serve the needs of smaller hospitals and communities, Medicare has established coverage for “Swing Bed” programs.
 Swing Bed is the term Medicare uses to describe a hospital room that can switch from acute care status to skilled care status.
 The actual bed/room does not change; what changes is the level of care that the patient in that room receives.

-Wabash County Hospital offers a Medicare Swing Bed Program as an alternative to prolonged acute hospitalization or short term nursing facility placement for post-acute extended care.
+Parkview Wabash Hospital offers a Medicare Swing Bed Program as an alternative to prolonged acute hospitalization or short term nursing facility placement for post-acute extended care.
 The swing bed program provides skilled nursing care and rehabilitation services.
 This may include IV therapy as well as physical/occupational and speech therapy.

 In order to qualify for Swing Bed Services, a patient must meet the following requirements:

 - Be covered by Medicare Part A (Indiana Medicaid does not cover Swing Bed)

 - Have had 3 overnights in an acute care bed prior to Swing Bed services

 - Have an ongoing diagnosis and needs that require skilled care as defined by Medicare